maldoinc/wireup/docs/pages/interfaces.md

 The following code registers `Engine` as an interface.
 This implies that `Engine` can't be directly injected.
 Instead, a dependency that implements the interface must also be registered in the container.

-To autowire interfaces, register a dependency that **directly inherits** the interface with the container.
+To use interfaces, register a dependency that **directly inherits** the interface with the container.
 When injecting, ask for the interface itself, not the implementations.

 ```python